-\textbf{Prompt Injection Detection.} Use a dedicated model or classifier to scan webpage content, (including user-controlled fields) for signs of embedded instructions that attempt to hijack the agent’s task.
-This mitigation serves as an early defense layer and can be applied broadly across the attack surface.
-However, it is limited in its robustness: prompt injections can often be paraphrased, subtly reworded, embedded in language that appears contextually benign or \emph{task-aligned} with the user's task.
-While such variations may reduce the success rate of known attack patterns, they can still bypass detection through adjusted or novel phrasing techniques.
-Additionally, the system may struggle to distinguish between malicious instructions and genuine task refinements, particularly in open-ended or ambiguous tasks.
-The additional processing required for content analysis can also introduce latency, affecting user experience.
+\textbf{Prompt Injection Detection.} Use a dedicated model or classifier to scan webpage content (including user-controlled fields) for embedded instructions attempting to hijack the agent’s task.
+This acts as an early defense and can be applied broadly, but robustness is limited: injections can be paraphrased, reworded, or framed as contextually benign or task-aligned, allowing them to bypass detection.
+The system may also confuse malicious instructions with genuine task refinements, especially in open-ended tasks.
+Finally, content analysis adds processing overhead, introducing latency and might affect user experience.